wp-plugins/sdac-translate/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4761649

 == Description ==
-The SDAC Translate plugin uses Google's translate to translate your site's content in multiple languages using a simple sidebar widget that is fully customizable.
+The SDAC Translate plugin uses Google Translate to translate your site's content in multiple languages using a simple sidebar widget that is fully customizable.

 == Installation ==
 1. Unzip into your plugins directory (usually `/wp-content/plugins/`).